STAR (student travel and research) grants

 |About STAR grants||Selection criteria||How to apply||When to apply|

-Grants are offered from a range of College funds such as the Antonian Fund, Carr and Stahl Fund, Peter Fitzpatrick Fund and Chigusa Trust Fund.
+Grants are offered from a range of College funds such as the Antonian Fund, Stahl Fund, Peter Fitzpatrick Fund and Chigusa Trust Fund.
 Award letters will state from which fund successful students have been supported.

 The resources supporting the STAR grants are currently limited and we receive a high number of applications every term.
 In general, DPhil students should not normally expect to receive total grants in excess of £600 during their time at the College and Master's students should not expect to receive grants in excess of £200 for each year of their course.
 It is imperative that students consider all avenues for funding and do not develop proposals for which a STAR grant in excess of these amounts would be required.